odyslam/darkfi-starter/README.md

 - Clone the project: `git clone https://odyslam/darkfi-starter`
 - `cd darkf-starter`
 - populate `tailscale.env` and `ircd.env` (see below)
 - Run `docker compose up`.
-When you close the termina, the setup will close as well.
+When you close the terminal, the setup will close as well.
 If you want to run it and put it in the background, execute `docker compose up -d`.
 - ✅

 ## Configuration